Pages

 Fortunately, the fire was warm and the lounge was comfortable at Skyline Lodge in Platoro, CO.

-Unfortunately, we spent more time looking at the maps and counting miles when we should have been riding in the rain.
+Unfortunately, we spent more time looking at the maps and counting miles when we should have been making progress riding in the rain.

 Fortunately, the overcast skies made for cool riding.